The Polyaspartic Advantage: Discover why Floortek’s coating is 10X more durable and faster to install than traditional epoxy.

 Please take advantage of our current promotion: 30% off on the first installation when you contact us today!

-Do not wait; get a Free Quote from the trusted experts at Floortek Coatings And make the permanent upgrade.
+Do not wait; get a Free Quote from the trusted experts at Floortek Coatings and make the permanent upgrade.

 Click here to talk to an expert: 844-844-4164

-You can also reach out through our Contact us Page or read more detailed articles, such as polyaspartic flooring vs epoxy or polyaspartic vs epoxy.
+You can also reach out through our Contact Us Page or read more detailed articles, such as polyaspartic flooring vs epoxy or polyaspartic vs epoxy.

 FREE In-Home Estimate